Bug Gard National Nature Park

-Buzk's Gard National Nature Park (Національний природний парк «Бузький Гард») covers an area along the Southern Bug River in south-central Ukraine.
+The Bug Gard National Nature Park (Національний природний парк «Бузький Гард») covers an area along the Southern Bug River in south-central Ukraine.
 At this point, the Southern Bug River cuts through the southern edge of the Ukrainian Shield (a block of Archean basement rock).
-The park is therefore a canyon that transitions the river from the upland plateau to the steppe region.
-The name can be translated as "Bug Gard", where a 'gard' was a type of fishing structure used in the Cossack era.
+The national park is therefore a canyon that transitions the river from the upland plateau to the steppe region.
+The word 'gard' in the name refers to a type of fishing structure used in the Cossack era.
 The park is spread in sections over Voznesensk and Pervomaisk districts of Mykolaiv Oblast.
 The major portions are about 140 km upstream from the estuary of the Southern Bug at the Black Sea.

+History

+The information about the unique natural landscape of the current NNP was known far beyond the borders of Ukraine as early as 1920.
+In 1929, the journal “Kraevedenie” (Leningrad) published the List of sites and individual objects of nature in need of protection, which was kept at that time in the file of the Commission for the Protection of Nature, Monuments of Art, Life and Antiquity at the Leningrad Group of the Central Bureau of Local Lore.
+An extract for all units of the then USSR was prepared for printing by A. P. Vasylkivsky.
+The information about the tract is also included in the article in the list of 250 most important natural objects in need of protection in the USSR.

 Topography

 The park coincides with the "Granite-steppe lands of Buh" Regional Landscape Park, a designation which has high status as an area of scenic importance, but which does not provide as strong a set of protections as the National Park status.
 The park, which is a collection of nearby tracts, is mostly centered on the Southern Bug River where the river transitions from the uplands to the steppe.
 The drop occurs in a relatively narrow canyon with granite outcrops and numerous ledges, rapids, and islands.